‘Just too darn old:’ Sanders, Biden confront age concerns

 “Because I know people that are old — including myself,” she said.
 “I’m getting there.
 And I think Donald Trump is a perfect example of why nobody over 70 should run for anything.”

-AP writer Bill Barrow contributed to this report.
+Associated Press writer Bill Barrow contributed to this report.

-Note: This story has been corrected to delete a quote mistakenly attributed to Joe Biden when it was actually stated by his wife, Jill.